The U.S. Army announced the National Museum of the United States Army will open to the public on November 11, 2020.

 The Museum shines a unique light on the symbiotic relationship between Army and society, highlighting the Army’s direct influence on our nation socially, technologically, scientifically, financially, and culturally.
 The Museum will immerse visitors in 245 years of American Soldiers’ experiences.
 With its various galleries, 300+ degree multi-sensory theater, fully interactive Experiential Learning Center, cutting edge simulation and virtual reality experiences, shopping, and gourmet café, this incredible destination will be exciting for guests of all interests and ages.
-Though admission will be free, you will need a timed-ticket to secure entry.

 - Reduced Occupancy/Occupancy Limits: